bolshakov/stoplight/README.md

 # RuntimeError:
 ```

 The default timeout is `60` seconds.
-Set the timeout to `Float::INFINITY` to
-disable automatic recovery.
+To disable automatic recovery, set the
+timeout to `Float::INFINITY`.
+To make automatic recovery instantaneous, set the
+timeout to `0` seconds.
+Note that this is not recommended, as it effectively
+replaces the red state with yellow.

 ### Rails